 Our operations have consumed substantial amounts of cash.
 We expect to continue to spend substantial amounts to advance the preclinical and clinical development of our product candidates, and launch and commercialize our product and product candidates for which we may receive regulatory approval, including continuing to build our own commercial organization.
-We believe that our current cash position, including expected Galafold[®] revenues, is sufficient to fund ongoing Fabry and Pompe, operations to achieve self-sustainability without the need for future dilutive financing.
-Potential future business development collaborations, restructurings, pipeline expansion, in-licensing or out-licensing activities could impact our future capital requirements.
+We believe that our current cash position, including expected revenues, is sufficient to fund our operations and ongoing research programs for at least the next 12 months.
+Potential impacts of the COVID-19 pandemic, future business development collaborations, pipeline expansion, and investment in manufacturing capabilities could impact our future capital requirements.
 However, we may require substantial additional capital for the development and commercialization of our product and further development and commercialization of our product candidates.